-ADAPT is the world-leading SFI Research Centre for AI-Driven Digital Content Technology
+ADAPT Research Ireland Centre for AI-Driven Digital Content Technology

 AI is transforming digital healthcare, leading to exciting opportunities for screening, decision making support, biomarker detection, disease treatment and personalised or ‘precision’ medicine delivery.